-- The person who has made an individual request for a particular gift should receive that gift. - Someone, possibly the vicar, will be there to receive gifts in the church on the day at set times, 10.00am 12.00pm or 2.00pm 4.00pm, for example.
-The times will have been advertised in advance. - Look into how you can receive gifts online or by other digital means.
-Guidance can be found here: https://www.parishresources.org.uk/wp-content/uploads/Receiving-Web-Text-and-Mobile-Donations-v2.pdf - Gifts can be received at all the Sunday services, and laid on the altar. - They can be returned over a period of time to the church, clergy, treasurer, churchwarden, or other parish officer. - A small team of people can visit people after the day in their homes.
+- Someone, possibly the vicar, should be there to receive gifts in the church on the day at set times, 10.00am 12.00pm or 2.00pm 4.00pm, for example.
+The times will have been advertised in advance. - Gifts can be received at all the Sunday services, and laid on the altar. - They can be returned over a period of time to the church, clergy, treasurer, churchwarden, or other parish officer. - A small team of people can visit people after the day in their homes. - Although people carrying cash is in decline, offering envelopes for those who prefer to give cash is a good idea.

-Provide plenty of envelopes so people can give discreetly.
 A gift aid declaration either printed on the envelope, or provided as a separate form will help increase the take up of gift aid.
+Generally, these envelopes are becoming less useful as Gift Aid can be claimed on smaller gifts (£30 and less) under the GASDS.
+But for Gift Days they can still have their place.